opendaylight/transportpce/docs/user-guide.rst

 -  **feature odl-transportpce-inventory**

    -  This feature is considered experimental.
-      It provides transportPCE an external connector to a MariaDB inventory currently limited to OpenROADM 1.2.1 devices.
+It provides transportPCE with an external connector to a MariaDB inventory currently limited to OpenROADM 1.2.1 devices.

 How To Start
 ------------